anniehedgpeth/anniehedgpeth.github.io/_drafts/10M-InSpec.md

 Another aspect of its accessibility is that, while InSpec is owned by [Chef](https://www.chef.io/), it's completely platform agnostic, and you don't even need configuration automation to use it!
 When you scan your infrastructure, nothing gets installed, changed, or configured on the node that you're testing.

 #2.
-It's strength is in its simplicity.
+Its strength is in its simplicity.
 InSpec has a number of [different resources](http://inspec.io/docs/reference/resources/) to use in your audit controls, but at the heart of all of them is either searching a file or directory or running a command.
 In [Day 2](http://www.anniehedgie.com/inspec-basics-2) and [Day 3](http://www.anniehedgie.com/inspec-basics-3) of the tutorial series, I taught how to use both the file resource and the command resource - the meat and potatoes of InSpec.
 When someone is equipped with just these two resources, they can get pretty far with creating their own auditing controls!

 ```ruby